akveges/Scraping-stackoverflow-using-Scrapy/README.md

 # Scraping-stackoverflow-using-Scrapy

-All the questions have to be executed using the commands provided in your command prompt (Windows) or terminal (UNIX/Linux/Mac).

 Questions 1-4 have to be done using scrapy shell Question 5 has to to executed using scrapy runspider spider_file.py -o outputfile_name -t file_extension